r-near/near-kit-docs/src/dapp-development/delegate-actions.md

 ## The Core Idea

 1.  **User Creates Actions**: The user decides what they want to do (e.g., call a contract method, transfer tokens).
 2.  **User Signs Off-Chain**: The user signs these actions with their key, but **does not** send them to the blockchain.
 This signature is free and happens off-chain.
-The result is a `SignedDelegateAction`.
+The result is an object containing the structured `SignedDelegateAction` plus an encoded `payload` that is safe to transport.
-3.  **User Sends to Relayer**: The user sends the `SignedDelegateAction` to a relayer service (e.g., via a standard HTTPS POST request).
+3.  **User Sends to Relayer**: The user sends the `payload` (a base64 string by default) to a relayer service (e.g., via a standard HTTPS POST request).
+The structured data can still be used locally for wallet UI/validation.
-4.  **Relayer Submits On-Chain**: The relayer wraps the user's `SignedDelegateAction` into its own [transaction](../transactions/builder.md), signs it with its own key, and submits it to the blockchain.
+4.  **Relayer Submits On-Chain**: The relayer decodes the payload back into a `SignedDelegateAction`, wraps it in its own [transaction](../transactions/builder.md), signs the transaction with its own key, and submits it to the blockchain.
 The relayer pays the [gas fee](../core-concepts/units.md).
 5.  **Blockchain Verification**: The NEAR protocol verifies both the relayer's signature and the original user's signature before executing the actions as the user.

 ## Creating a Delegate Action